ellenwebborn/Winter-demand-falls-as-fuel-bills-rise/README.md

 # Winter-demand-falls-as-fuel-bills-rise
-Code used for the analysis and results presentation in journal article "Winter demand falls as fuel bills rise: Understanding the energy impacts of the cost-of-living crisis on British households" by Zapata-Webborn et al.
+Code used for the analysis and results presentation in journal article "Winter demand falls as fuel bills rise: Understanding the energy impacts of the cost-of-living crisis on British households" by Zapata-Webborn et al. (currently under review).